-Working as a Financial Planner and a Certified Divorce Coach® I’ve seen many people struggle getting their arms around finances.
-The theme is consistent, whether I am in Stowe, VT, Frederick, MD, or some other city.
+Many people dealing with divorce struggle to get their arms around finances.
+This theme consistently presents itself across our client base.
 Some struggle with making proper adjustments, and forming proper habits.
 Others struggle with the realties around managing money, which was once their ex-spouse’s role.
 Here are a few important things to keep in mind when contemplating divorce financial planning.

 Divorce transitions are temporary.
 Yet, it can be tempting to make permanent financial decisions, which can prove difficult and unclear when our emotions are high.
 Divorcees tend to rush to buy/sell a home, hastily sign legal documents, or agree legally to take on expenses.
 Many get stuck in a pattern of absolute thinking – using words like “I always” or “I’ll never."
 These are ego-dominated phrases based in fear.

 There is a paradox in life that suggests “it’s important to slow down, in order to speed up.”
 It is okay to pause in life.
 It is okay to not max a retirement account for a period of time.
 It’s okay to rent a home.
 It’s okay to take time to heal yourself.
 It’s okay to spend time watching the way you are tempted to spend money.
 It's okay to seek help for divorce financial planning.

 We are taught by society to think of our financial life in linear depictions whereby we gauge success based on the size of accounts at a certain juncture of our life.
 “I’m 50 years old and I lost half of my retirement.”
 This is true, but the emotional uncertainty following is not painting a true depiction.
 Know the life transition will pass, and it is very possible new opportunities will surface.
 Real success and growth are around your ability to move on as your best self.
 To get there, patience is important and a realization that this is a “for now”, and not a “forever."